MaroonRAD/SeatMod/README.md

 # SeatMod

 SeatMod allows you to parent yourself to another player's head, or other bones in a variety of methods.
-In order to sit on others you will need [*consent*](#Consent-and-Risky-Functions) from them.

 Note: All the movements are local to you and take time to be networked to others.
 If the person you are parented/sitting on isn't moving much, it will look fine.
 If they are running around it will be noticeable.

 *Modding VRC is against their TOS and this mod visually and obviously does something that isn't possible with the native game.
 Only use around those you trust.*

 **Requires: [UIX](https://api.vrcmg.com/v0/mods/55/UIExpansionKit.dll)**
+**Also requires: [VRCUK-Offline](https://github.com/MaroonRAD/Mods/releases)** or the original [VRCUK](https://github.com/SleepyVRC/Mods/releases)
 **Supports: [AMAPI](https://api.vrcmg.com/v0/mods/201/ActionMenuApi.dll) (Highly recommended)**

 * How to interact with this mod